KevinMoonLab/GRAE/README.md

 And many more!
 ## Adding a new model or a new dataset
 New models should subclass grae.models.BaseModel or grae.models.AE if autoencoder-based.
 New datasets should follow the grae.data.BaseDataset interface.
-## Reference
-If you use this code, please cite the following:

-A. Duque, S. Morin, G. Wolf, K.R.
-Moon, "Extendable and invertible manifold learning with geometry regularized autoencoders," *IEEE International Conference on Big Data*, pp. 5027-5036, Dec.
-2020.